WaclawZ/Cafeina/README.md

 # Cafeina

-Cafe website with the option of ordering cakes for logged in users
+Cafe website with the option of ordering cakes for logged in users.

 Functionality: